13 May incident: Retaliations and armed response

 Cars at Jalan Raja Muda, where the riots first began, were overturned and set ablaze.

 According to John Slimming, who wrote an account of the riot in 1969, the Chinese were taken by surprise and did not retaliate for more than an hour.
 The NOC's official report, however, suggested that Chinese secret society elements had prepared for trouble and were in action when the violence started in Kampung Baru.
 On Batu Road, Chinese and Indian shopkeepers began to form themselves into an improvised defence force, while a Malay mob attempting to storm the Chow Kit Road area was met with armed secret society gang members and ran.
 The Chinese attacked Malays who were found in Chinese areas, and Malay patrons in cinemas were singled out and killed.
 The Chinese also attempted to burn down the UMNO headquarters on Batu Road and besieged the Salak South police station.
 The Sungai Besi police station was attacked, by mobs of unknown ethnicity, according to a report in The Straits Times.

-Crowds on Jalan Tuanku Abdul Rahman on the night of 13 May.
-Flames of a burning car and shophouse can be faintly seen in the top right background.